 Here are some tips and thoughts on creating product videos that are successful on social media.

 1. Successful product videos must grab viewers right from the start.

-On social media, viewers tend to scroll down their threads quickly, looking for things that interests them.
-They’ll scroll right past your post if it doesn’t grab their attention right from the get go.
-For this reason, you’ll want to grab them right up front.
-In part you can do this with your comments above the video, but you will need to do this in your video.
+On social media, viewers tend to scroll down their threads quickly, looking for things that interest them.
+They'll scroll right past your post if it doesn't grab their attention right from the get-go.
+For this reason, you'll want to grab them right upfront.
+In part, you can do this with your comments above the video, but you will need to do this in your video.
 This leads to the next suggestion.

 2. Show your product in use if possible.

-If possible, it’s effective to show your product solving a problem rather than just talking about it.
-It’s also great to show things like ease of use.
-It’s great to visually show the benefits of using your product, and to show a happy customer enjoying the benefits.
+If possible, it's effective to show your product solving a problem rather than just talking about it.
+It's also great to show things such as ease of use.
+It's great to visually show the benefits of using your product and to show a happy customer enjoying the benefits.